sider/sider-docs/docs/tools/css/stylelint.md

 ## Configuration via `sider.yml`

-Here are an example settings for stylelint:
+Here is an example for stylelint:

 ```yaml
 linter: